 “I’ve been volunteering with the GLBT History Museum for about 4 years.
 I’ve seen some amazing conversations here with historical figures from the local cities.
 We had a great Compton’s Cafeteria (Riots) 50th Anniversary a couple of years ago and for me, it was a great way to know more about the Riot but also to help place where we live in the broader continuum of history for our community.”

-We are currently looking for a full-time Development Manager who will be chiefly responsible for membership and donor cultivation and acknowledgment, maintaining donor management databases, corporate sponsorship programs, planned giving campaigns, and fundraising events.
+Development Director.
+Full time.
+Chiefly responsible for membership and donor cultivation and acknowledgment, maintaining donor management databases, corporate sponsorship programs, planned giving campaigns and fundraising events.
+More information.

 Processing Interns: Get hands-on experience processing archival collections, with an opportunity to broaden your role to include other areas of archival practice, such as appraisal and preservation.
 For more information and to apply, click here.

 Volunteers play a vital role by greeting visitors from around the world and selling tickets and merchandise.
 Volunteers commit to at least two four-hour shift per month after a short training.
-For more information or to apply as a volunteer, contact us at gro.y1498184106rotsi1498184106htblg1498184106@ofni1498184106
+For more information or to apply as a volunteer, contact us at gro.y1502913067rotsi1502913067htblg1502913067@ofni1502913067

 Volunteers assist with data entry, mailings, creating documentation and other office tasks that are vital to keeping the museum and archives running.
 For more information or to apply as a volunteer, contact us at gro.y1502913067rotsi1502913067htblg1502913067@ofni1502913067